elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 * A logical process on how we view data and allowed operations without the regard on how it will be implemented.

-Note:An ADT is the *what it does.*
+Note: An ADT is the *what it does.*

 ### What is an Algorithm
 Overall this is the most intuitive definition  of an algorithm: